A brief history of the most successful ASW squadron in the RAF

 The first Squadron to convert to the Shackleton MR1

-In the reorganization of the RAF following the end of WWII, the Squadron was temporarily disbanded on 4 June 1945 and reformed on 1 October 1946 at RAF Leuchars in Scotland, now equipped with an anti-submarine variant of the Lancaster bomber.
+Following the Air Council’s decision of July 1946, CXX Squadron reformed on 1 October 1946 at RAF Leuchars in Scotland, now equipped with an anti-submarine variant of the Lancaster bomber.
 Although some Liberators remained on the Sqn’s strength until June 1947, it was as a purely Lancaster Squadron that CXX deployed to the British Mandate of Palestine in November 1947 to search for illegal immigrants.

 CXX moved north from RAF Leuchars to RAF Kinloss in 1950 in preparation to become the first unit to convert to the Avro Shackleton MR1.
 The Shackleton was the first completely purpose-built Maritime Patrol Aircraft the UK had produced, albeit one that took some design cues from the Avro Lincoln, itself a development of the Avro Lancaster.
 CXX took delivery of the RAF’s first Shackleton on 30 March 1951, and shortly after relocated back to RAF Aldergrove in April 1951 to cut down on transit time to the North Atlantic.